cncf/enduser-public/README.md

 If your organization is already a member of the [End User Community](https://www.cncf.io/people/end-user-community/), you can [request access here](http://memberdesk.cncf.io/) or email twaggoner@linuxfoundation.org.

-## CNCF End User Partner Summit
+## Community Events

-This is the face-to-face meeting, as a Day Zero Co-located event at KubeCon CloudNativeCon.
+The End User Partner Summit is the face-to-face meeting, as a private event at KubeCon CloudNativeCon.
 The goals are to:

 * Share and learn about other end users
 * Find common needs and plan future collaboration